 How do you apply the principles of human-centered design?

 Human-centered design is about the connections between humans and their man-made environment.
 Function is maybe the first connection.
 Yet functionality is the lowest standard.
 If it doesn’t work, it fails to meet the minimum reasonable standard.
 We often stop once things work.
 But human-centered design really begins where functionality ends.
 It is our job to elevate things to the next level.
 A level where a question turns into a welcoming invitation – and finding the answer is like solving an intriguing riddle.
-Sometimes you might find the label from a bottle in your jacket pocket and you remember how you just had to carefully peel it off to keep as a souvenir of a beautiful and joyful evening.
-Being human is what makes us special.
 The objects that I make or we use are just a means of communicating our values, our dreams, our spirit.

 What does that mean for people’s lives in general – and does sustainability play a particular role?